 Based upon the same principles and traditions found in Alcoholics Anonymous and other 12-step programs, those who take part in Heroin Anonymous (HA) meetings often find the support they need to avoid relapse and stay clean for the long term.

 Heroin addicts who are ready to stop abusing heroin and start living a life without drugs of any kind often turn to 12-step programs like Heroin Anonymous (HA).

-It is recommended that if you are physically addicted to heroin that you seek medical help.
+If you’re at the very beginning of your journey to recovery and are physically dependent on heroin that you seek medical help.
 Detox that addresses withdrawal symptoms can save your life, helping you to safely stop using heroin and putting you in a better position for a positive start in addiction treatment and 12-step meetings.
 Contact us today if you would like to learn more about your options in heroin rehab.

 Heroin Anonymous Quick Facts